sbonacho/heatmap_docker/README.md

 This repository has the docker infrastructe for a Heat Map Demo.

+## Install infrastructure

+Run `./run.sh install`.
+This scripts create all data folders and download all tools.

 ## Start infrastructure

 Use `./run.sh start`.
 This script wrap the docker-compose command and the initialization of virtual interface.